 The proposed site is zoned Single Residential and is located within a residential area of De Hoop, Oudtshoorn.
 There is a church approximately 111m north-east of the proposed site, and De Hoop train station approximately 105m south-east of the site.
 There is an old railway line approximately 50m south of the site.
 Laerskool van Reede is located approximately 185m east of the proposed site.
 The proposed site is generally surrounded by residential land uses.
 Please refer to Appendix A for the locality Map as well as Appendix C for the site photographs.
-Please see figure 8 below.
+Please see figure 9 below as well as figures 2 - 3 above.